Student Code of Conduct

 Any instructor may request a student to leave a class, laboratory, shop or clinical area when, in the opinion of the instructor, the student’s conduct or personal demeanor disrupts normal classroom activities.
 If the student refuses to leave the class, the instructor may call Campus Police for assistance.
 The instructor, identifying the student and the cause for dismissal from class, will immediately notify in writing the division dean and the conduct officer of actions taken.

 The burden of requesting re-entry to class, laboratory or clinical areas will be upon the student involved.
 Request for re-entry must be made in writing to the instructor before the next class meeting.
 If the instructor is uncomfortable readmitting the student to class, she or he should refer the student to the counseling staff.
-If the instructor does not readmit the student, the instructor will send a written report (approved by the division dean) to the student, the Provost and the conduct officer.
-If disciplinary action is warranted, the Vice President of Student Success Services will contact the conduct officer.
+If the instructor does not readmit the student, the instructor will send a written report (approved by the division dean) to the student, the vice president of Instructional Services and the conduct officer.
+If disciplinary action is warranted, the vice president of Student Services will contact the conduct officer.

 B. Non-Instructional Areas

 Any employee or student may file a written complaint for disciplinary action against any student enrolled at Forsyth Tech for violations of the Student Code of Conduct.
 The Campus Police may temporarily remove a student from campus when the student is jeopardizing the safety and security of faculty, staff and/or the student body; a written complaint must then be filed.
-The complaint must be filed with the Vice President of Student Success Services or his/her designee who will promptly investigate the complaint and decide regarding referral of the complaint to the conduct officer.
+The complaint must be filed with the vice president of Student Services or his/her designee who will promptly investigate the complaint and make a decision regarding referral of the complaint to the conduct officer.

 Student Conduct Committee